 New minor Bioinformatics

 Starting in the academic year 2016-2017, the Bioinformatics group will coordinate a new minor 'Bioinformatics', for BSc students throughout Wageningen University, as well as from other universities.
-More information will be available soon.

 New group members